 Read related Tribune coverage:

 Gov. Greg Abbott on Tuesday called a special session of the Texas Legislature starting July 18.
-Abbott said that after legislators address a bill to keep some state agencies from shuttering, he'll add another 19 items to the agenda. [link]
+Abbott said that after legislators address a bill to keep some state agencies from shuttering, he'll add another 19 items to the agenda.
+[Full story]

-A federal judge has ruled — for the second time — that Texas lawmakers intentionally discriminated against Latino and black voters in passing a strict voter identification law in 2011. [link]
+A federal judge has ruled — for the second time — that Texas lawmakers intentionally discriminated against Latino and black voters in passing a strict voter identification law in 2011.
+[Full story]